EnochEnagbem/DATA-STRUCTURES-AND-ALGORITHMS-I-COSC361/README.md

 ##### RUN CODE
-If you want to run the algorithms in an IDE or Text Editor.
-You should copy the entire contents of any of the algorithm into a project in the IDE or Text Editor, and then run the Main.java in the folder.
+If you want to run program in an IDE or Text Editor.
+You should copy the entire contents of any of the program into a project in the IDE or Text Editor, and then run the Main.java in the folder.

 ____